physbuzz/sicp/src/bonus-notes.md

 - ✯ Challenge 1: try to compute the Ramanujan tau function.
 This is some memoized code using recursion that supposedly works: [https://claude.ai/chat/374b1219-3cd8-4a9e-87a3-dfddfc1f8896](https://claude.ai/chat/374b1219-3cd8-4a9e-87a3-dfddfc1f8896), but simple mathematica code can generate it too: `CoefficientList[Take[Expand[Product[(1 - x^k)^24, {k, 1, 30}]], 30],x]`
 - ✯ Challenge 2: Continued fraction expansion of pi or 1/pi using exact arithmetic.

-**Ch2 Bonuses**
+**Ch2 scrapped ideas:**

-- ✯ Drawing Church numerals
 - Enumerating binary trees and arithmetic expressions (builds on top of enumerating permutations)
-- ✯ n queens and dancing links
-- Story about polynomial long division + my grandpa
 - Review standard functions you might use in Racket: accumulate, map, map-indexed, fold-left, fold-right.
 Not just how they're implemented and linear-recursive vs linear-iterative, but also Same with `set`s.

-Chapter 2 stuff:

-1. It would be useful to review all the different functions: accumulate, map, map-indexed, fold-left, fold-right.
-Not just how they're implemented and linear-recursive vs linear-iterative, but also the generic functions you'd actually use when programming Racket or Guile or whatever.
-Same with `set`s.
-2. For data abstraction, it might be nice to write a library containing many of the features from all of the practice problems for section 2.4-2.5.
-3. An explanation of the abstract algebra going on with polynomials.
-Re-explain the problem about the leading coefficient to state that the gcd algorithm is only defined up to multiplication by invertible elements.

-I'd like to write an article about polynomial stuff.
-Including why things like the gcd are only well-defined up to units, and what that means.
-So, we could do a proper implementation of rational functions and polynomials.
-**A program that finds all roots**.
-There's plenty of other stuff we could do here: Euclidean domains, Z[i], Z[(-1)^(1/3)].
-This is all about abstract algebra of one variable.
+- ✯ n queens and dancing links (still want to try it, probably not good for an article)
-4. Abstract algebra with multiple variables: Groebner bases, various algos.
+- Abstract algebra with multiplve variables: Groebner bases, various algos.
-5. It would be really cool to implement some of Katherine Stange's [Visualizing imaginary quadratic fields](https://math.colorado.edu/~kstange/papers/Stange-short-exp.pdf)
+- It would be really cool to implement some of Katherine Stange's [Visualizing imaginary quadratic fields](https://math.colorado.edu/~kstange/papers/Stange-short-exp.pdf).